 Timing is everything when it comes to aeration.
 If you get aeration-happy at the wrong time, you could end up severely harming your lawn instead of helping it grow.
 To time it properly, you need to consider both the season and the weather conditions.

 Your season will be determined by the type of grass you have: you want to aerate at the beginning of the peak growing season.
 This will help your lawn quickly recover from the temporary damage aeration causes and promote maximum growth of the root system.
 If the grass is still completely brown, it is not the time to aerate!
 The grass should be greening first.
+For cool season turf like fescue, bluegrasses, and ryegrass, aerate in the fall.
+Much of the turf in Colorado Springs is cool season.
 For warm-season turf like Bermuda, Buffalo, and St. Augustine, the time to aerate is in late spring or early summer.
-For cool season turf like fescue, bluegrasses, and ryegrass, aerate in the fall.

 Weather conditions also must be right for aeration.
 Aeration does cause some root damage, so you need to avoid dry periods, heat waves, and cold snaps to avoid further stressing your lawn.
 While the soil should be moist, aeration also should not be done when it is overly soaked, or the soil will clump together and not be aerated properly.

 Need to Know Aeration Tips

-- Do not aerate newly seeded or newly planted grass for at least a year.
+- Do not aerate newly seeded or sodded grass for at least a year.

 - Make sure that your fertilizer doesn’t contain weed killer if you are seeding your grass.
 It will stunt seed growth.

 - Mark shallow sprinkler lines before aerating to prevent damage.

-- Longer tines (the spikes on the aerator) are a good choice.
+- Longer tines (the spikes on the aerator) of at least 4 inches are a good choice.
 This allows water and fertilizer to penetrate deeper into the soil.

 - Make sure that when you aerate, it pulls the plugs out of your lawn vs spiking (solid tines that penetrate the lawn and push soil down into the earth).